bmedicke/webappsec/readme.md

 in the debugging workflow but the alerts work (and are near instant after activating the above option):

+The Dependabot security updates are a great alternative to the Node-only `npm audit`.
+The `depandabot` bot even sends pull requests with updates:

 ![image](https://user-images.githubusercontent.com/173962/150846489-ba7f768d-79b5-4304-a71e-03e7f0a498c1.png)
 > Pull request to update dependency

+Interacting with the GitHub servers via `git` also provides warnings:

 ![image](https://user-images.githubusercontent.com/173962/150847263-58d32059-f982-4425-a5a6-43788806b17e.png)
 > CLI notification from the GitHub server when pushing

 ## deployment

+The following points should be considered when deploying the app to production:

 * [ ] werkzeug only in development, not production (https://werkzeug.palletsprojects.com/en/2.0.x/serving/)
     * https://flask.palletsprojects.com/en/2.0.x/tutorial/deploy/